 As women from varied ages, stages, and backgrounds, we love gathering to encourage and uplift one another as we seek to know the Word of our good God more fully.

-This year, Dr. Guy M. Richard is teaching through the book of James.
-The 29-week Bible study begins on August 24th, 2022 and will go through April 19, 2023.
+This year, Dr. Guy M. Richard will begin the first year of a two year study through the book of Genesis.
+The Bible study begins on August 16th, 2023 and will go through May 8th, 2024.
 Each gathering will begin promptly at 10am EST and end around 11:30am EST with discussion following the large-group study.

 The full schedule is listed below: